JacobMill/SenderProject1/README.md

 This is the Sender Main website directory

-Contibuted to by, Jacob Millet, Reese Perry, Julia, Likitha
+Contibuted to by, Jacob Millet, Reese Perry, Julia Camposs, Likitha

 Index.html
 -opening page of website with sign up and log in options